ARG-NCTU/oop-proj-hello-mario/README.md

 # Class Diagram of main program
 ![Class Diagram](docs/classes.png)

-# Requirements
-You must have a **Docker Hub account** to build docker image and run the game.
+# Tasks before running the game
+1. Create a **Docker Hub account**.
+2. Log in your docker hub and create a new repository to store the built images.
+3. Enter ~/oop-proj-hello-mario/Docker and modify ```build.sh``` and ```docker_run.sh```
+4. If you're team leader, make sure that you let your team members know your repository so they can pull the built image.

 # Use Docker As Root
 First open the terminal and type